garaxer/fibask/readme.md

 Please describe how you would go about implementing this new UI in your application?
 Would you need to restructure your solution in any way?
 In the webapp I am reliant on useState and useRef hooks to keep track of various elements of the application each render.
-I would put the logic in a backend api, giving the api the users inputs and displaying the return messages instead.
-Instead of storing the state the in frontend the backend would use a session or similar to keep track of the state in the backend.
+I would put the logic in a backend api, giving the api the users inputs and displaying the return messages instead of the front end handling the logic.
+Instead of storing the state the in frontend the backend would use a session or similar in-memory store to keep track of the state in the backend, if we wanted the game state to be persistant we can use a database.
 I would use websockets to display the current game state, based on the timer.
 Would have mock the api response for unit testing.